Image Representation

 Problems

-2. Derive the denoising algorithm using Wiener filter when both s[n] and z[n] are white Gaussian random processes with zero mean and variances σs2 and σz2, respectively.
+- Derive the denoising algorithm using Wiener filter when both and are white Gaussian random processes with zero mean and variances and , respectively.

-3. Suppose that you want to denoise an image that was contaminated by an additive white Gaussian noise.
-In the wavelet domain (via an orthornormal transform), the wavelet coefficient of the noisy image y is related to the corresponding wavelet coefficient of the clean image x by:
+- Suppose that you want to denoise an image that was contaminated by an additive white Gaussian noise.
+In the wavelet domain (via an orthornormal transform), the wavelet coefficient of the noisy image is related to the corresponding wavelet coefficient of the clean image by: where is Gaussian random variable with the following PDF: For typical natural images, can be modeled as a generalized Gaussian random variable with the following PDF: The parameters , and can be estimated beforehand.
+Derive a simple closed form formula for the maximum a posteriori estimate from : using , and .

 Image Deconvolution